leaf-ai/studio-go-runner/docs/interface.md

     },
     "payload": "Full Base64 encrypted payload",
     "fingerprint": "Base64 of sha256 binary fingerprint",
-    "signature": "Base64 of binary signature"
+    "signature": "Base64 encoded binary signature for the Base64 representation of the encrypted payload" }
-  }
 }
 ```